 - using predefined settings such as Kelvin, tungsten, fluorescent, daylight or flash;

 - creating your own pre-set using a white balance card or grey card;

 - using a white balance filter/white balance metre; or

 Automatic white balance might be acceptable for amateur photographers.
 But it rarely produces professional results.
-Even the camera’s presets can deliver images with slight colour casts.
-These distort your colour accuracy.
+Even the camera’s presets can deliver images with slight color casts.
+These distort your color accuracy.

 Lighting conditions vary a lot.
 Using presets limits you to a few predetermined options.
 These might not be sensitive to nuances or changes.